cegeka/growth-paths-java-developer/README.md

 - application protocols : http, https, ftp |advanced|
 - using networking tools : ssh, telnet, ss, netstat, ping, nslookup, ... |advanced|
 ### Security
 > Rationale : Learn the basic concepts : identification, authentication, authorization.
 Learn the OWASP top ten vulnerabilities.
 Learn about social hacking.
+Not every developer must become a security expert but every code that is written, can become a vulnerability to exploit.
 - How do public/private keys work |advanced|
 - Working with certificates |advanced|
 - How does an ssl handshake work |advanced|